Greetings mate and Welcome aboard!

 Deleting Plugins

-To delete, simply right-click from the above image and hit delete.
+To delete a plugin, simply right-click from the above image and hit delete.

 This removes the plugin from FL Studio, but if you want to completely remove it, you’ll have to delete it from the directory folder on your computer.